cscorley/dissertation/chapters/4_results/3_combo.md

 ## Combining and Configuring Changeset-based Topic Models {#sec:combo-results}

-In this section, we will describe the results of the study outlined in Section
+In this section, we describe the results of the study outlined in Section
 \ref{sec:combo-methodology}.

 \input{tables/landscape_model_sweep_wilcox}